bbfrederick/picachooser/README.md

 --displaythresh sets the z-threshold for the component maps.

-[^*]: You can override the default keepcolor and discardcolor by editing the file ${HOME}/.picachooser.json.
+[^*]: You can override the default keepcolor and discardcolor (and the colors for all the motion timecourses) by editing the file ${HOME}/.picachooser.json.
 This file is created is created with default values if it is not present.
 You can use any valid python color specification string, e.g. "r", "ff0000", or "FF0000" could all be used for red.